The5thWill/web-dev-hw/Final/README.md

 Free Response: Summarize your work cycle for this assignment

 For this assignment I went back to past projects and learning materials and worked along side those.
 Other than that I tried to do things from memory and I used photoshop to match and pick colors (using screenshots and images with the color I wanted along with the eye dropper tool to look up the RGB values).

+Extra Note: For some reason when accessed through GitHub the twitter and Instagram images won't show up even though they do when I go to the sight through my files and I don't know why that is but they are the same as the other two and they work fine.